urunsiyabend/urunsiyabend/README.md

 ## Hi there, I'm Siyabend👋

-🖥️ Currently exploring new technologies, working on data science
+🖥️ Currently exploring new technologies, working on backend development

 🎓 Studying Computer Engineering at Ege University

-💯 Skilled at software programming and graphic design
+💯 Skilled at software development and graphic design

-🌱 Learning more about Application Design, Deep Learning and Microprocessors
+🌱 Learning more about API Design, Software Architecture and Microservice Architecture
 <br>
 <br>